lerenn/blog/content/posts/use-dagger-on-fedora-silverblue/index.md

 Create a configuration file that sets up Dagger to use the Podman Machine.
 This will work across all your toolboxes:

+**Note**: The function below uses `flatpak-spawn --host` to execute `podman machine` commands on the host from within the toolbox. `flatpak-spawn` should be available by default in Fedora Silverblue toolboxes.
+If it's not available, you can install `host-spawn` as an alternative, or manually start the machine on the host.

 ```bash
 # Inside toolbox, create bashrc.d configuration
 mkdir -p ~/.bashrc.d